 - The report examines changes in U.S. trade with 4 key partners and country groups.
 Profiles of the U.S. industry and market for 10 major U.S. sectors that cover a majority of the products traded are also included, addressing industry developments and the principal drivers influencing trends in U.S. trade.
 Each report also includes a discussion on a “special topic” that addresses topical and timely issues.

 - A series of annual reports submitted to the U.S. Congress in response to a request from the House Committee on Ways and Means received on October 14, 2008, pursuant to section 332(g) of the Tariff Act of 1930 (19 U.S.C.
-1332(g)), that contain a compilation of the statistical reports published every two weeks by the Commission on the volume, value, unit value, and import market share of imports from China that were subject to the provisions of the 2005 U.S.-China Memorandum of Understanding Concerning Trade in Textiles and Apparel.
+1332(g)), that contain a compilation of the statistical reports published every quarter by the Commission on the volume, value, unit value, and import market share of imports from China that were subject to the provisions of the 2005 U.S.-China Memorandum of Understanding Concerning Trade in Textiles and Apparel.

 - A series of annual reports submitted to the U.S. Congress under section 163(c) of the Trade Act of 1974 (19 U.S.C.
 2213(c)) and its predecessor legislation.
 Section 163(c) states that “the International Trade Commission shall submit to the Congress at least once a year, a factual report on the operation of the trade agreements program.”

 - The trade agreements program includes “all activities consisting of, or related to, the administration of international agreements which primarily concern trade and which are concluded pursuant to the authority vested in the President by the Constitution” and by congressional legislation.